avullo/machine-learning-tensorflow/README.md

 # machine-learning-tensorflow
-A repo hosting solutions using Tensorflow and Keras  to some Machine Learning problems.
+A repo hosting solutions using Tensorflow and Keras  to some Machine Learning problems I have encountered in the past.